Key Takeaways

 Hasta mañana — see you tomorrow

-Of the "hasta" terms, hasta luego is probably the most common, especially in Spain.
-If you say hasta pronto, it's implied that soon is actually soon — not some vague promise of hanging out again that you may not follow up on.
+Of the hasta terms, hasta luego is probably the most common, especially in Spain.
+If you say hasta pronto, it's implied that you'll see the person actually soon — not some vague promise of hanging out again that you may not follow up on.

 Chao is, you guessed it, derived from the Italian ciao.
 It's fairly ubiquitous in the Spanish-speaking world, though you might encounter the alternate spelling of chau in places like Argentina and Peru.
 It's a common way to sign off if you're talking on the phone with friends.